-Another of Seville’s best traditional tapas bars, Maria and Miguel run La Taberna, a friendly and wildly popular place– so squeeze in and don’t be shy.
-Maria’s rice of the day tapa is delicious, as is her skewer of grilled grouper and vegetables (among many other things!).
+Another of Seville's best traditional tapas bars, La Taberna is run by Maria and Miguel.
+It's a friendly and wildly popular place—so squeeze in and don't be shy.
+Maria's rice of the day tapa is delicious, as is her skewer of grilled grouper and vegetables (among many other things!).

 Calle Gamazo, 6

-No visit to Seville is complete without popping in to Bar Blanco Cerillo.
-Locals don’t often even know the name of this place– they just know the smell of freshly friend anchovies that hits them as they make their way through Seville’s shopping district.
-A cold manzanilla and a tapa of boquerones fritos is a must!
+No visit to Seville is complete without popping into Blanco Cerrillo.
+Locals don't often even know the name of this place—they just know the smell of freshly fried anchovies that hits them as they make their way through Seville's shopping district.
+A cold manzanilla and a tapa of boquerones fritos are musts!

 Calle José de Velilla, 1

-- Don’t take offense when waiters are running around and slam down your drink– it’s not rude, just a part of the show they put on!
-You often have to be assertive to get a waiter’s attention– feel free to signal him/her over.
+- Don’t take offense when waiters are running around and slam down your drink—it’s not rude, just a part of the show they put on!
+You often have to be assertive to get a waiter's attention—feel free to signal him/her over.
 This is not rude.
-Don’t expect to be asked if you want a second drink, more food, the cheque etc. Just be assertive and ask!
+Don't expect to be asked if you want a second drink, more food, the check, etc. Just be assertive and ask!

 - You aren’t required to tip in Seville, but rounding up the bill and leaving up to 10% for excellent service is definitely appreciated (I always tip my servers).
 Waiters work hard and earn a very low monthly wage.

-- BYOT– bring you own toilet paper!
-Seville’s best tapas bars get busy and the bathrooms often lack toilet paper– especially in the ladies rooms.
+- BYOT—bring your own toilet paper!
+Seville's best tapas bars get busy and the bathrooms often lack toilet paper—especially in the ladies' rooms.
 Go prepared with a pack of tissues to be safe.

 - Learn to love the afternoon merienda.
 From around 5:30 to 7:30 you’ll see locals having a drink and a bite to eat in local cafés and pastry shops, instead of having dessert right after a meal.
-And remember– an afternoon snack at 7:30 pm means dinner is late!
-Do as the locals and don’t dine before 9:30 pm!
+And remember—an afternoon snack at 7:30 pm means dinner is late!
+Do as the locals do and don't dine before 9:30 pm!

-If you are planning to visit Seville we’d love to have you join one of our Seville food tours or Seville tapas tours.
-The tours are about four hour experiences where you’ll try 10+ different foods at variety of traditional family run establishments.
-Between bites, you will learn plenty about Seville’s incredible history and culinary identity.
-Both are super fun tours (and I’m not just saying that because I helped design it!).
-They really capture the essence of traditional Seville, and they’ve been created, tried and tested by born-and-bred Sevillanos too!
-You can reserve spots online here: book Seville food tour.
+If you are planning to visit Seville, we'd love to have you join one of our Seville food tours.
+The tours are about 4-hour experiences where you'll try 10+ different foods at variety of traditional family-run establishments.
+Between bites, you will learn plenty about Seville's incredible history and culinary identity.

 Where to Stay in Seville

-Luckily during most of the year, you are spoiled for choice when staying in Seville.
+Luckily, during most of the year you are spoiled for choice when staying in Seville.
 The city is filled with lovely hotels, some even housed in former palaces!
-I’ve stayed in my fair share of Seville’s hotels these past two years, and there are a couple that have really stood out.
+I've stayed in my fair share of Seville's hotels these past several years, and there are a couple that have really stood out.

-For boutique luxury in Seville, I’d strongly recommend the Alma Sevilla Palacio de Villapanes and also the Hotel Corral del Rey.
+For boutique luxury in Seville, I'd strongly recommend the CoolRooms Palacio Villapanés and also the Hotel Corral del Rey.
 Both are extremely well located, and are gorgeously renovated former Andalusian palacios.

 If you are looking for something different, there are plenty more options.
 You can find some great deals in the area around the Museo de Bellas Artes, and also if you cross the bridge into the famous Triana neighborhood.